ryan2625/ESP32-CC1101/README.md

 - Wait for `MISO` to go LOW
 - Send `SRES`

 This would require you to set spics_io_num to -1 when adding a device to the bus.
 Then, you would have to control the `CSn` manually.
 As specified by the data sheet in section 10.1, `CSn` will have to stay pulled low (set to `0` instead of `1`) during any SPI transaction.
 The `CSn` going low tells the ESP32 to open up communication with that device.
-Since multiple devices can share the same SPI bus, the ESP32 will only listen to the one that has `CSn` low. `CSn` going low is visualized in figure 15 of the datasheet [and displayed above](https://github.com/ryan2625/ESP32-CC1101/blob/main/assets/timing_transfer.png).
+Since multiple devices can share the same SPI bus, the ESP32 will only listen to the one that has `CSn` low.

 Alternatively, you can send the command strobes `SRES`, `SIDLE`, and `SFTX` in that order.
 After this sequence, your device should be ready to use.
 See `strobe_reset` in `main.cpp`.